jcj7292/sead/join/index.md

 # Join Us

-We welcome motivated PhD, Master’s, and undergraduate researchers to join our lab.
+We welcome motivated Postdoctoral, PhD, Master’s, and undergraduate researchers to join our lab.
 Our team is dedicated to pioneering advancements in machine learning, uncertainty quantification, and their applications in mechanical analysis & design,  materials science, and manufacturing.
 By joining us, you will have the opportunity to work on cutting-edge projects, collaborate with experts in the field, and contribute to impactful research.
 We look forward to your fresh perspectives and innovative ideas as we push the boundaries of engineering and science together.